mdcpanama22/Voder2017/README.md

 To see what we can learn from reimplementing a historic system

 # How to use
+stk requires libasound2 and libasound2-dev in order to configure using automake
+commands:
+sudo apt install automake
+sudo apt-get install libasound2 sudo apt-get install libasound2-dev then
+./configure
+while in the stk-4.6.0 directory.

 TBD -- currently under progress